johnongit123/Team-Project-Stage-1/README.md

 ## Usage

-- **Login:** Use predefined user credentials in the  to log in and interact with the system based on user roles.
+- **Login:** Use predefined user credentials in the login basic info.txt file to log in and interact with the system based on user roles.
 - **Navigating the Application:** Explore different modules like tasks, projects, and threads via the dashboard.
 Each user role has a tailored dashboard that highlights relevant functionalities and data.
 - **Managing Tasks and Projects:** Admins and team leaders can create new projects/tasks, assign members, and track progress.
 Employees can view their assigned tasks/projects and update their statuses.